chr15m/aSid/README.md

 ## Use ##

 aSid comes as a binary file that has been compiled for the Commodore 64 computer.
-You can download the binary file from <./bin> and then either run it in an emulator, or copy it to an [cartridge](https://encrypted.google.com/search?hl=en&q=c64%20turbo%20cartridge), or a diskette, or tape, and load it into an actual C64.
+You can download the binary file from the [bin](./bin) folder and run it in an emulator, or copy it to an [cartridge](https://encrypted.google.com/search?hl=en&q=c64%20turbo%20cartridge), or a diskette, or tape, and load it into an actual C64.
 Running it on the hardware gives the best results as every 6581 SID chip sounds unique.

 ## Instructions & Keys ##